 The explicit form of the \tdos exponent corresponding to the disconnected fixed point $S_{1}$, denoted by $\Delta^{0}_{i,S_{1}}$, is evaluated on one of the two outgoing \qh edge states of the bi-layer system and is given by

-We note that though inter-layer interactions do exists, but the \tdos in each layer only depends on the filling fraction ($\nu_{i}$) of the respective layer and not on that of the other layer.
+We note that though interlayer interactions do exist, the \tdos in each layer only depends on the filling fraction ($\nu_{i}$) of the respective layer and not on that of the other layer.
 We will see later that this is not the case for the $S_{2}$ fixed point.
-It is also clear from the above expression that increasing $\alpha$ monotonically increases $\Delta_{i,S_{1}}^{0}$ which leads to the suppression of \tdosd.
-When $\beta$ and $\gamma$ are zero in the above expression, $\Delta_{i,S_{1}}^{0}$ reduces to $(1/\nu_i)\sqrt{(1+\alpha)/(1-\alpha)}$, where $\sqrt{(1+\alpha)/(1-\alpha)}$ is nothing but the inverse of the standard \lut parameter~\cite{Fisher1997} which is known to suppress \tdos and the factor of $1/\nu_i$ leads to additional suppression owing to the presence of fractional \qh edge state\cite{chang2003}.
-Also, it was discussed earlier that the effect of $\beta$ alone is trivial as it represents forward scattering interaction.
-Hence, the enhancement of \tdos is expected to be induced by the presence of a finite $\gamma$.
+It is also clear from the above expression that increasing $\alpha$ monotonically increases $\Delta_{i,S_{1}}^{0}$, which leads to the suppression of \tdosd.
+When $\beta$ and $\gamma$ are zero in the above expression, $\Delta_{i,S_{1}}^{0}$ reduces to $(1/\nu_i)\sqrt{(1+\alpha)/(1-\alpha)}$, where $\sqrt{(1+\alpha)/(1-\alpha)}$ is nothing but the inverse of the standard \lut parameter~\cite{Fisher1997} which is known to suppress the \tdos and the factor $1/\nu_i$ leads to additional suppression owing to the presence of a fractional \qh edge state \cite{chang2003}.
+Also, it was discussed earlier that the effect of $\beta$ alone is trivial as it represents the forward scattering interaction.
+Hence the enhancement of \tdos is expected to be induced by the presence of a finite $\gamma$.